js-headquaters/beast-memory-game/readme.md

 **Welcome to BeastMemory!** 🧠🐾

+There are two readme files: README.md & DEVELOPMENT.md.
+The README.md one contains all the info about the game, and the DEVELOPMENT.md is a deep dive into the technical details.

 **BeastMemory** is a mysterious memory card game adorned with enigmatic and otherworldly animal spirits, perfect for all ages and an excellent tool for enhancing memory skills.

 **Key Features:**